 Around 12% of all app developers earn over $50,000 in annual App Store revenues — that’s Android, iPhone, and cross-platform apps.
 The latest data shows that over 94% of all revenues go to one percent of monetized apps.

 Data shows that the main difference is that the money losers dedicate zero dollars of total development costs to marketing and spend less than five percent of their time on sales and marketing activities.

 In the App Store, to get noticed, you need to hit the charts and to hit the charts, you need to get a lot of users in a short period of time.
 Without paid marketing, it’s almost impossible.

 But don’t expect to just throw money on ads.
 You will end up losing most of it.
 App marketing is a science of figuring out the best business model that delivers ROI.

 To get there, you want to test multiple channels and compare the data.
 The best advice I can give you is start early.
 When you hit the App Store, make sure to have at least hundreds of users waiting in line for the release.

 Growing your user-base will cost you both money and time.
 A lot of it.
 The cost to figure out the right business model can vary a lot, but you should set at least $35,000 aside for your sales and marketing efforts.

 Obviously, there’s more to it.
 Aside from sales and marketing, you’ll need to pay App Store and Google Play fees, servers and backend support, customer support, accounting and legal costs, office or co-working space, and further development costs.

-So, how much should you budget?
-Again, it all varies.
+It all varies, depending on your platform of choice (iOS or Android), the detail of your design, and the budget you can commit to sales and marketing.
 But to put it in perspective, a recent survey of 12 leading app developers by Clutch revealed a wide range of $30,000 to $700,000 to develop a mobile app.